What is High-Low Pricing?

 3. Plan Promotional Discounts Strategically

 Develop a promotional calendar that aligns with seasonal peaks, holidays, and internal business goals, such as inventory clearance.
 Use forecasting models to determine the optimal discount depth and duration.
-Avoid constant sales, which can train customers to wait for discounts and erode your brand's value over time.
+Avoid constant sales, which create price stickiness and train customers to wait for discounts rather than buying at full price.

 4. Implement a High-Low Pricing Solution